Uses of English verb forms: Verbs in combination

 Jane does not really like us.

 The first verb in such a combination is the finite verb, the remainder are nonfinite (although constructions in which even the leading verb is nonfinite are also possible – see below).
 Such combinations are sometimes called verb catenae.
 As the last example shows, the words making up these combinations do not always remain consecutive.

 For details of the formation of such constructions, see English clause syntax.
 The uses of the various types of combination are described in the detailed sections of the present article.
 (For another type of combination involving verbs – items such as go on, slip away and break off – see Phrasal verb.)

 Tenses, aspects and moods

 As in many other languages, the means English uses for expressing the three categories of tense (time reference), aspect and mood are somewhat conflated (see tense–aspect–mood).
-In contrast to languages like Latin, though, English has only limited means for expressing these categories through verb conjugation, and tends mostly to express them periphrastically, using the verb combinations mentioned in the previous section.
+In contrast to languages such as Latin, though, English has only limited means for expressing these categories through verb conjugation, and tends mostly to express them periphrastically, using the verb combinations mentioned in the previous section.
 The tenses, aspects and moods that may be identified in English are described below (although the terminology used differs significantly between authors).
 In common usage, particularly in English language teaching, particular tense–aspect–mood combinations such as "present progressive" and "conditional perfect" are often referred to simply as "tenses".